astrohart/MFR/MFR.CommandLine.Models/README.md

 ##### Remarks

-The default value of this property is `true`.
+If nothing was specified on the command line for this property, then its value is set to `true`.

 <a name='P-MFR-CommandLine-Models-CommandLineInfo-ReplaceWith'></a>
 ### ReplaceWith `property`